Foreign Universities calling: Indian students most preferred abroad

 Lisa Thomas, Recruitment and Development Executive, Imperial College London, UK

-One of the major criticisms of Indian education is that it increases competition among the students.
+One of the major criticisms of Indian education system is that it increases competition among students.
 The system clearly distinguishes the best performers from the average performers and non-performers.

-It has been widely accepted and proved that the competency levels of the Indian students are much higher as compared to the students in the United States and other countries.
-Indian students are considered as the most hardworking and talented as compared to the students elsewhere.
+It has been widely accepted and proved that the competency levels of Indian students are much higher as compared to students in the United States and other countries.
+Indian students are considered as the most hardworking and talented as compared to students elsewhere.

-The Ivy League Universities in the UK and US are trying to attract more and more Indian students.
+The Ivy League universities in the UK and US are trying to attract more and more Indian students.
 In a fresh move, the Oxford University has decided to provide admissions to the ISC and CBSE toppers to its undergraduate courses from 2013.
-The University will make conditional offers to the students who score more than 90 per cent in the board exams.
+The university will make conditional offers to students who score more than 90 per cent in the board exams.
 These students needn’t appear for SATS, International Baccalaureate or A-Level exams to get qualified for the admission.

 Indian students are known for their focus and ambitions.
 Mostly Indian students top in foreign universities.
 Thus they are highly preferred.

-To attract more students from India, the foreign universities, especially the new entrants offer a number of scholarships that could cut down their tuition fees and living expenses to a greater extend.
-Most of the students grab the opportunity as these grants and fee waivers help them fulfilling the dream of getting a foreign degree.
+To attract more students from India, foreign universities, especially the new entrants, offer a number of scholarships that could cut down their tuition fees and living expenses to a greater extent.
+Most of the students grab these opportunities as these grants and fee waivers help them fulfilling their dream of getting a foreign degree.

 | ||“The ratio of Chinese and Indian students in our university is 4:1.
 We want more Indian students to join as they are the best performers.
 We also offer a wide range of scholarships for the students to support their finances during the course of study.” |